ajalt/clikt/docs/pages/advanced.md

 works on more types of tokens.
 You can set a `tokenTransformer` on the [command's context](commands.html#customcontext) that will be called for each option and command name that is input.
-This can be used to implement case-insenitive parsing, for example:
+This can be used to implement case-insensitive parsing, for example:

 ```kotlin
 class Hello : CliktCommand() {